 2010 Draft, Round 4 – Cincinnati Bengals

-Atkins is arguably the best defensive tackle in the league and could very well be inducted into the Pro Football Hall of Fame if he stays healthy.
+Atkins is still one of the best defensive tackles in the league and could very well be inducted into the Pro Football Hall of Fame if he stays healthy.

 119. George Blanda, QB/K, Kentucky